 In just a few clicks, you can customize the tracking of content in Facebook groups by parameters such as time zone or age group, which is, as you might have already known, paramount if you want to penetrate into new target groups.

 This particular system takes a bit of time to set up, and rightfully so.
 It can essentially do the work of an assistant in just a few clicks.
 All that is required of you is to select the metrics you want to obtain at a given moment (via hashtags, tags, or live tracking), and select the way you want it presented.
 You can even compare all the groups you manage using this tool.

 After everything is set up, you can set the app to generate and send reports (based on a time or goal basis).
-This allows you to keep your managing team well informed and on alert.
-Additionally, this service has a feature that enables you to archive community assets in the form of posts, comments, videos and photos, furtherly providing you better insight into this channel.
+This allows you to keep your managing team well-informed and on alert.
+Additionally, this service has a feature that enables you to archive community assets in the form of posts, comments, videos and photos.

 We can’t talk about social media reach and promotion mechanisms without mentioning ClickToTweet.
 Yes, you guessed it, it’s a Twitter-only addon, but the magic it does by utilizing simple, yet solid features, is unbelievable.

 It’s essentially an app that allows you to create tweetable links that lead to your content, shorten them, and optimize them for sharing.
 Sounds like any other shortener, right?
 Well, the next thing it does is automatically write down the link in the user’s tweet text box, thus making it extremely easy to share, or dare we say click to tweet.

 And the functionality of this app goes even further.
 You can track this content and this sharing based on demographics and location.
 You can actively monitor the clicks and shares the link you created with this tool gets.
 This info is absolutely crucial if you want to update (and upgrade) the marketing strategy you are using for Twitter specifically.